prequel-dev/workshop/scenarios/scenario-02-cre-2024-006/README.md

 Click on the most recent detection and explore the detection data.

+* Look at the topic-operator logs in the detection.
+Do you see the same errors?
+* Looks at the K8s events.

 #### Problem Explanation

 Note the following details in the `topic-operator` in the Kafka `entity-operator`: